 2006: By far the worst version

-By 2013, I had finally built a more proper, responsive version of my portfolio.
-The colors make me flinch now, but I was creating a "brand" for myself for my job search at the time: I also used these fonts and emblem on my physical resume and business cards, printed on yellowish card stock, so it was all of a piece.
+By 2013, I had finally built a proper, responsive version of my portfolio.
+The colors make me flinch now, but it was part of a "personal brand" for my job search at the time: I also used these fonts and emblem on my physical resume and business cards, printed on yellowish card stock, so it was all of a piece.

 2013 Homepage